dougiesquire/CAFE-f6_documentation/docs/index.rst

    ├── Makefile            <- Makefile with commands like `make data` ├── data
-   │   ├── config          <- Configuration files for processing the raw data │   ├── processed       <- The postprocessed data
+   │   ├── processed       <- The postprocessed data
+   │   ├── skill           <- Skill assessment of processed data
-   │   ├── raw             <- The original, immutable data (or symlinks to them) │   └── testing         <- The data used while checking CAFE-f6 forecast reproducibility │
+   │   ├── raw             <- The original, immutable data (or symlinks to them) │   └── testing         <- The data used while checking CAFE-f6 forecast reproducibility ├── config
+   │   ├── data            <- Configuration files for processing the raw data │   └── skill           <- Configuration files for skill assessment of processed data │
    ├── docs                <- The Sphinx documentation
    │